 The Rush Coil has been replaced by the Rush Search, which produces large health pellets, large energy pellets, 1-Ups, and E-Tanks.
 The other Rush vehicles have been replaced as well.

-You begin the game with three items.
+On the Normal Mode preset, you begin the game with three items.
 The first is the Energy Balancer, which functions as in Mega Man 6 and beyond.

 The third is the Exchanger, which converts excess health into weapon energy.